People's Redemption Council

-The People's Redemption Council (PRC) was a governmental body that ruled Liberia during the early 1980s.
+The People's Redemption Council (PRC) was a military junta that ruled Liberia from 1980 to 1984.
 It was established after the 1980 Liberian coup d'état wherein Samuel Doe seized power on 12 April 1980.
 The Council, with Doe as its chairman, promised a complete overhaul of Liberia's society, economy, and political system and the replacement of the corruption of previous regimes with respect for the rights of the Liberian people.
 The PRC had 17 founding members and was later expanded to 28.
 The PRC initially functioned as the executive and legislative body in Doe's government.
 However, over time Doe consolidated power as a central executive.
 In 1984, the PRC was dissolved and replaced by the Interim National Assembly.

 History

 Context

-Since 1847, Liberia operated as an independent state with a constitutional system modeled on that of the United States.
-For a long portion of its history, its government was dominated by Americo-Liberians, a group of freed slaves and their descendants from the United States that first arrived in Liberia in 1822 in a colony founded by the American Colonization Society.
-After the death of the long-serving president, William Tubman, in 1971, William Tolbert, Jr., became president.
-Tolbert's administration, like his predecessor's, was characterized by political suppression and a government dominated by the executive.
-In 1979, civil discord rose to an all-time high due to a 50% increase in rice prices that resulted in the deaths of dozens of Liberians.
+Since 1847, Liberia operated as an independent nation with a constitutional system modeled on that of the United States.
+For a long portion of its history, its government was dominated by Americo-Liberians, a group of free people of color and freed slaves from the United States and their descendants who first established Liberia in 1822 as a colony of the American Colonization Society, a private philanthropic organization based in Washington, D.C. and led by a number of leading American statesmen.
+From Liberia's independence until the coup that gave rise to the PRC, the Americo-Liberians controlled nearly every aspect of Liberian political and social life, eventually creating a strict one-party system organized around the True Whig Party.
+After the death of long-serving President William Tubman in 1971, William Tolbert, Jr., became president.
+Tolbert's administration, like his predecessor's, was characterized by political suppression, a government dominated by the executive, and a continuation of the True Whig Party's unquestioned control of the Liberian political sphere.
+In 1979, civil discord rose to an all-time high due to a 50% increase in rice prices, resulting in the deaths of dozens of Liberians in what became known as the Rice Riots of 1979.
+Public disaffection continued with Tolbert's decision to host the 1979 Organization of African Unity annual summit in Monrovia, building a state-of-the-art conference center and hotel specifically for the event at a cost of more than USD$25 million.
 In addition to an overall lack of development and a stagnant economy, this unrest precipitated the 1980 Liberian coup d'état that would lead to the creation of the PRC.